Defence Cyber Certification audits

 Level 1 support

-Staged work, clear exit points
+Staged work with clear exit points

 Confirm the operational scope